Navid200/xDrip/docs/Nightscout/NS_Install.md

 <br/>
 <br/>

-After phase 1 is completed, to proceed with installation, choose item 3 on the menu "Installation Phase 2" and enter.
+After phase 1 is completed, to proceed with installation, <span style="color:red">reboot the server by choosing item 12 from the menu</span>.
+After a reboot, choose item 3 on the menu "Installation Phase 2" and enter.

 You will be asked to choose API-SECRET.
 Enter a password and take note.
 You will need it to access Nightscout.
 <video width="400" controlsList="nodownload" src="./video/Install4.mp4" controls>